Highcliffe: Modern times

 Educational establishments in the town include Highcliffe St Mark Primary School and Highcliffe School.
 There are also independent preparatory and secondary schools local to the area in New Milton and Barton on Sea.

 The Maritime and Coastguard Agency's national training centre was formerly located at Steamer Point.

 Highcliffe Food and Arts Festival has taken place annually in June since 2014.
 It is run on a not-for-profit basis, and showcases local food, drinks and arts.
 It began as an offshoot of the nearby Christchurch Food Festival.

 Politics

 Highcliffe is part of the Christchurch parliamentary constituency for elections to the House of Commons.
 It is currently represented by Conservative MP Christopher Chope.
 Highcliffe is also part of the Highcliffe and Walkford and Mudeford, Stanpit and West Highcliffe wards for elections to Bournemouth, Christchurch and Poole Council.

+Highcliffe was formerly a chapelry in the parish of Christchurch, on 1 October 1897 Highcliffe became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Christchurch.
+In 1931 the parish had a population of 1738.